Connor Joe Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.06 team ERA ranks 23rd among all league pitching staffs.
+- The Rockies have a 5.30 team ERA that ranks 26th across all MLB pitching staffs.

-- Freeland makes the start for the Rockies, his fourth of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts in 18 2/3 innings pitched.
+- Urena gets the start for the Rockies, his fourth of the season.
+He is 0-2 with a 9.90 ERA and seven strikeouts in 10 2/3 innings pitched.

-- In his last outing on Wednesday against the St. Louis Cardinals, the left-hander tossed six innings, allowing two earned runs while surrendering six hits.
+- In his last appearance on Wednesday against the St. Louis Cardinals, the righty tossed five innings, giving up three earned runs while surrendering five hits.

+- The 31-year-old has an ERA of 9.90, with 6.3 strikeouts per nine innings, in three games this season.
+Opponents are hitting .370 against him.

 © 2023 Data Skrive.
 All rights reserved.